Home Expeditions What to Expect on an Expedition Cruise

 We may earn a commission if you book through links on this page.

 The photographs are extraordinary.
 The brochure language is superlative.
 Neither prepares you particularly well for what the experience is actually like — which is something closer to an immersive intellectual and physical encounter with a place than anything the word “cruise” typically implies.
+This guide covers the daily reality: the rhythm of the days, the quality of the lectures, the wildlife encounters, the food, the other passengers, and what separates an extraordinary voyage from an ordinary one.

 2